Indiana Klan: Political agenda and rhetoric

+Peak of influence

+At the height of its power, the Klan had over 250,000 members.
+The highest concentration was in cities in the central part of the state.
+Klan membership was discouraged in some parts of the state; in New Albany, for instance, city leaders denounced the Klan and discouraged residents from joining.
+Other cities, including Indianapolis, were almost completely controlled by the Klan, and election to public office was impossible without their support.
+Violence was rare; a street fight occurred in South Bend when Catholic college students from Notre Dame tried to break up a Klan parade in 1924.

 Unable to bring Governor McCray to their side, leaders in the Indiana Klan worked to uncover dirt on McCray to force him out of office.
 They uncovered loans solicited by McCray in a questionable way.
 Because the solicitations were sent by mail, they were subject to federal mail fraud laws.
 The Klan leaders used their influence to have McCray tried, convicted, and imprisoned for mail fraud, forcing him to resign from office in 1924.
-Edward Jackson was elected to the governor's office that fall.

-At the height of its power the Klan had over 250,000 members, which was over 30% of state's white male population.
-The highest concentration was in cities in the central part of the state.
-Klan membership was discouraged in some parts of the state; in New Albany, for instance, city leaders denounced the Klan and discouraged residents from joining.
-Other cities, including Indianapolis, were almost completely controlled by the Klan, and election to public office was impossible without their support.
-Street fights occurred in Indianapolis between the Klan members and minority groups.
-Statewide, estimates of native white male Indiana Klan membership ranged from 27 to 40%.

-The Klan had a large budget, based on a percentage of membership fees and dues.
-With more than 50,000 dues-paying members in Indianapolis, the Klan had access to tens of millions of dollars.
-A large part of these funds went to helping the poor, but millions were also poured into bribing public officials, paying off enemies, purchasing weapons, and contributing to political campaigns.
+The Klan had a large budget, based on membership fees and costume sales.
+A large part of these funds went to philanthropy, but millions were also poured into bribing public officials, paying off enemies, and contributing to political campaigns.
+The Klan became so powerful, and Stephenson so influential, that, by 1925, he began to brag, saying "I am the law in Indiana."